EnterpriseDB/tpa/docs/src/ansible-and-sudo.md

-# TPAexec, Ansible, and sudo
+# TPA, Ansible, and sudo

-TPAexec uses Ansible with sudo to execute tasks with elevated privileges on target instances.
-This page explains how Ansible uses sudo (which is in no way TPAexec-specific), and the consequences to systems managed with TPAexec.
+TPA uses Ansible with sudo to execute tasks with elevated privileges on target instances.
+This page explains how Ansible uses sudo (which is in no way TPA-specific), and the consequences to systems managed with TPA.

-TPAexec needs root privileges;
+TPA needs root privileges;

 * to install packages (required packages using the operating system's native package manager, and optional packages using pip)